saishk98/IoD-MiniProject3/README.md

 🔗 Relationships Between Tables
 Primary Connections:
-✅ Characters ↔ Games → game_id in characters connects to id in games.
+✅ Characters ↔ Games → game_id in characters connects to id in games. <br>
-✅ Missions ↔ Games → game_id in missions connects to id in games.
+✅ Missions ↔ Games → game_id in missions connects to id in games. <br>
-✅ Abilities ↔ Characters → character_id in abilities connects to id in characters.
+✅ Abilities ↔ Characters → character_id in abilities connects to id in characters. <br>
-✅ Gear ↔ Characters → character_id in gears connects to id in characters.
+✅ Gear ↔ Characters → character_id in gears connects to id in characters. <br>
 ✅ Vehicles ↔ Characters → character_id in vehicles connects to id in characters.

 1️⃣ Clone the Repository